Wild defeats Canucks 3-0 in opener of best-of-five series

 And the Wild was rewarded when it gave him that chance.

-In just his second career playoff start, Stalock was superb — blanking the Canucks 3-0 Sunday night in Game 1 at Rogers Place with 28 saves to secure a 1-0 lead for the Wild in the best-of-five showdown.
+In only his second career playoff start, Stalock was superb — blanking the Canucks 3-0 Sunday night in Game 1 at Rogers Place with 28 saves to secure his first career playoff win and a 1-0 lead for the Wild in the best-of-five showdown.

 Game 2 is Tuesday at 9:45 p.m.
 Central Time.

+And the Wild’s depth fulfilled its role to a tee, setting an abrasive tone early that held up throughout the game and made life difficult on Vancouver — especially its elite talent, which was mostly invisible.
+It also snuffed out the Canucks’ lone look on the power play late in the third period.

+“That was a big part of our win,” winger Marcus Foligno said.
+“We were the team that initiated the physicality and just the smart play.
+And we had a great legs on the backcheck, things like that, that we really annoyed their top players.
+I think that’s what you need.”

-Soon after the national anthems, which defenseman Matt Dumba raised a fist for from the Wild’s bench like he said he would after Saturday becoming the first NHLer to kneel during the U.S. anthem, hooting and hollering erupted from both benches when the Wild’s Marcus Foligno and the Canucks’ Micheal Ferland fought after a faceoff just 1 minute, 19 seconds into the first period.
+Soon after the national anthems, which defenseman Matt Dumba raised a fist for from the Wild’s bench like he said he would after Saturday becoming the first NHLer to kneel during the U.S. anthem, hooting and hollering erupted from both benches when the Foligno and the Canucks’ Micheal Ferland fought just 1 minute, 19 seconds into the first period.

-The dust-up immediately brought an intensity and nastiness to the game, an urgency that compensated for the mellow vibe of the arena without fans.
+The tussle wasn’t premeditated, but it might as well have been part of the pregame plan since it immediately brought a nastiness to the action — an urgency that compensated for the mellow vibe of the arena without fans.

+“Just exchanged some words and then said, ‘Let’s go,’” said Foligno, whose nose was cut in the dust-up.
+“It’s just the intensity that I need to bring and we need to have on this team.”

+Another round of cheers, this time exclusively from the Wild, came at 2:50 when Fiala’s one-timer on the power play trickled through Vancouver goalie Jacob Markstrom.

+“We’re definitely the team that had the better start, and it’s something that we stress coming into this first round,” Foligno said.
+“It’s first to three wins.
+That’s what makes it more pressured and stressful.
+Getting that first one’s big, but now it’s on to Game 2.”

-Amid constant chatter, like “That a boy, Al,” the Wild carted that lead into the second period.
+Amid constant chatter, like “That a boy, Al,” the Wild carted a one-goal lead into the second period.

 During one of Vancouver’s best sequences, Stalock kicked out a pad on Brandon Sutter and then threw up a glove save on Quinn Hughes through traffic.

+The front of the Wild’s net was almost impenetrable at times and even when the team’s structure did start to loosen, Stalock was there with the save.

+“It was everyone,” said Spurgeon, who also blocked a game-high four shots.
+“Forwards were coming back, so we were able to have good gaps.
+And when we did break down, Al was making really big saves.
+It’s all four lines, all six ‘D’ and goaltending that are going to make us get through this.”

-What helped the Wild wrestle momentum back was a strong cycling shift by the team’s third line of Alex Galchenyuk, Mats Zuccarello and Foligno.
+What helped re-establish control for the Wild in the second was a strong cycling shift by the team’s third line of Alex Galchenyuk, Mats Zuccarello and Foligno.
 Seconds later, defenseman Carson Soucy was slashed to the ice and the Wild power play once again took advantage.

 This time, Spurgeon pinched after accepting a Staal pass and slid a shot five-hole on Markstrom at 10:24.
 Markstrom ended up with 28 saves.